ytyulkinaxway/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_lifecycle.md

 When an API is in production it is important to monitor it.
 Monitoring includes various aspects, such as a health check, which not only checks whether an API exists but also makes a call through to the back-end system.
 This is the only way to ensure that the API  works from end to end.

 Another aspect is the runtime monitoring of security rules, SLAs, where the consumers come from, and the performance.
-You can use AMPLIFY API Management dashboard tools for this, or you can integrate the platform into existing central monitoring cockpits.
+You can use Amplify API Management dashboard tools for this, or you can integrate the platform into existing central monitoring cockpits.

 To learn more about how to govern and monitor, see [Introduction to API Gateway](/docs/api_mgmt_overview/api_mgmt_components/apigateway/).